“Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty…" - Theodore "Teddy" Roosevelt

 My Child Wants to Quit

-- 7th and 8th grade students have committed to a full year and drops are generally not allowed unless there is an extreme circumstance (page 11 of the DAMS Family Handbook).
+- 7th and 8th grade students have committed to a full year and drops are generally not allowed after the first 2 weeks of band and choir unless there is an extreme circumstance (page 11 of the DAMS Family Handbook).

 - It is important to consider the commitment your child has made and what dropping band will teach in regards to commitments and overcoming challenges.